 A diagnosis of AIP can be difficult because most symptoms are nonspecific and occur episodically.
 Diagnosis is usually based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and certain specialized tests.
 AIP should be suspected in individuals with unexplained abdominal pain, especially when occurring along with muscle weakness, psychological symptoms, neurological findings or unexplained hyponatraemia.
 Dark or reddish urine in such individuals is also suggestive of AIP.
 However, absence of this feature does not exclude AIP.

-Because this disease is rare and can mimic a host of other more common conditions, its presence is often not suspected.
-On the other hand, the diagnosis of AIP and other types of porphyria is sometimes made incorrectly in patients who do not have porphyria at all, particularly if laboratory tests are improperly done or misinterpreted.
-The finding of increased levels of delta-aminolevulinic acid (ALA) and porphobilinogen (PBG) in urine establishes that one of the acute porphyrias is present. .
+Because the acute Porphyrias are rare and can mimic a host of other more common conditions, its presence is often not suspected.
+On the other hand, the diagnosis of AIP and other types of Porphyria is sometimes made incorrectly in patients who do not have Porphyria at all, particularly if laboratory tests are improperly done or misinterpreted.
+The finding of increased levels of delta-aminolevulinic acid (ALA) and porphobilinogen (PBG) in urine establishes that one of the acute Porphyrias is present. .